Showing 963 items

 Book, Kate Shaw et al, Bayside Views - a collection of critical perspectives on the Bayside development, Feb 1988

-... and the demolition of the Missions to Seamen building, by asking a number... of the Missions to Seamen building, by asking a number of academics ...This book was compiled by Kate SHAW of St Kilda, one who had battled against the SCDC 'Bayside' development and the demolition of the Missions to Seamen building, by asking a number of academics and community members to write essays on various aspects of the development.
+... and the demolition of the Missions to Seamen building, by asking a number... and the demolition of the Missions to Seamen building, by asking a number ...This book was compiled by Kate SHAW of St Kilda, one who had battled against the SCDC 'Bayside' development and the demolition of the Missions to Seamen building, by asking a number of academics and community members to write essays on various aspects of the development.
 The book was launched at the MIssions to Seamen building in February 1988, as both the Environmental Effects Enquiry and the Victorian Parliament resumed sittings.Paper back book, 76 pages, white cover printed in blue and black, titled 'Bayside Views - a collection of critical perspectives on the Bayside development'town planning - proposals shelved - bayside, environmental issues, kate shaw, judy wilks, pat grainger, kim dovey, barbara riddoch-mouy, maggie fooke, kirk hanscombe, mike berry, chris ryan, bob mcdonald, cura, peter justice, mark bartley, vicki davies -

 Mission to Seafarers Victoria